-Check Point Research: Asia Pacific experiencing a 168% year on year increase in cyberattacks in May 2021
+- Check Point Research (CPR) has revealed a staggering 168% year on year increase in the number of cyberattacks in Asia Pacific (APAC) when compared to May 2020.

 In recent months, the Asia Pacific (APAC) region has seen an increase in the number of cyberattacks.
 Most recently in Japan, Omiai, the country’s most popular dating app, experienced a server hack which exposed the data of over 1.7 million people, including images of driving licenses and passports users submitted to verify their age.
 Over in India, the data of customers of Domino’s India have been found on the Darknet following a cyberattack which exposed the data of 180 million users earlier this year.